Eradax/Eradax/README.md

 - 👋 Hi, I’m @Eradax
-- 👀 I’m interested in minecraft programing
+- 👀 I’m interested in math and competitive programming
-- 🌱 I’m currently learning minecraft client side moding
+- 🌱 I’m currently learning latex and go
-- 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me erikadebahr@gmail.com

 <!---